This Competitive Bodybuilder Swims "Hardcore" for Cardio

 Convenience for a Strict Regimen

 Per Justin's strict bodybuilding regimen, he wakes, drinks a shake, swims, eats, waits 90 minutes, then works out.
-With the Endless Pool just steps away in his sunroom, "I can just wake up, roll out of bed, and get right in the pool.
-I don't have to go to the gym until later.
+With the Endless Pools Original pool just steps away in his sunroom, "I can just wake up, roll out of bed, and get right in the pool.
+I don't have to go to the gym until later."

 "It's really really easy because I have the pool right there.
 But it would be difficult" without the Endless Pool at home.
 For his cardio, he swims 30 minutes in the morning and another 15 minutes at night, six days a week.

 "My buddy Jordan has a [traditional] pool; and he goes to the gym and swims.
 He doesn't use his own pool for that!"
-Fortunately, Justin's Endless Pool lets him get a rigorous, uninterrupted swim, thanks to the pool's adjustable current.
+Fortunately, Justin's Original pool lets him get a rigorous, uninterrupted swim, thanks to the pool's adjustable current.

 A Sunroom Beats a Sweaty Gym

 "I've had my Endless Pool for 3 years now," notes Justin.
 The swimming pool was installed in 2004 by his father, from whom Justin purchased the house in 2015.
 The property is secluded and "completely off the grid.
 The only thing not on solar is the pool pump, and I'm getting that converted over.
 It was too cool a house to pass up."